-- Submit your completed form to your school officials by the March 1st for summer and fall courses and October 1 for spring courses.
+- Submit your completed form to your school officials by the February 1 for summer, March 1 for fall courses, and October 1 for spring courses.

 - Follow the application or registration requirements at the campus or program you’d like to take classes with.